Dear Lord and Father of Mankind: The Brewing of Soma

-"The Brewing of Soma" is the Whittier poem (1872) from which the hymn is taken.
+The text of the hymn is taken from a longer poem, "The Brewing of Soma".
+The poem was first published in the April 1872 issue of The Atlantic Monthly.
 Soma was a sacred ritual drink in Vedic religion, going back to Proto-Indo-Iranian times (ca. 2000 BC), possibly with hallucinogenic properties.

 The storyline is of Vedic priests brewing and drinking Soma in an attempt to experience divinity.
 It describes the whole population getting drunk on Soma.
 It compares this to some Christians' use of "music, incense, vigils drear, and trance, to bring the skies more near, or lift men up to heaven!"
-But all in vain - it is mere intoxication.
+But all in vain – it is mere intoxication.

 Whittier ends by describing the true method for contact with the divine, as practised by Quakers:

 sober lives dedicated to doing God's will, seeking silence and selflessness in order to hear the "still, small voice", described in I Kings 19:11-13 as the authentic voice of God, rather than earthquake, wind or fire.

 The poem opens with a quote from the Rigveda, attributed to Vasishtha:

 These libations mixed with milk have been prepared for Indra:

 offer Soma to the drinker of Soma.
 (Rv. vii.
 32, trans.
 Max Müller).